To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Why Genealogy Software?

-Online genealogy continues to be the fastest growing hobby.
-And there’s no doubt that genealogy websites will continue to gain new fans, from serious genealogists and hobbyists to casual family history curators, in the years to come.
 Discovering your family’s roots is a fun mystery to unravel history (and once you start going down the rabbit hole, it can be quite addicting).

 What Are The Best Genealogy Websites?

-Below are our choices for the top three best genealogy software websites.
+Below are our choices for the top three genealogy software websites.
 Each one has billions of searchable international historical records and an easy-to-use family tree maker.
 See their key features, pros and cons and pricing options to help you decide which family history website is best suited for your family research needs.

-Ancestry Review
+Winner: Ancestry Review

 The FamilyThruLines feature connects you to potential ancestors and see how you’re all related.
 Another handy feature is the TagMyTreeTags, which lets you add labels to people in your tree to highlight specific details.